zwiglm/Virtual-City-Windows/README.md

 There are many more features we can think of and also are curious on your ideas and input.

-**Note** we want to emphasize that we are glad for any help and input.
+**NOTE** we want to emphasize that we are glad for any help and input.
 Everybody is welcome to JOIN the project.

-**BUT** we also want to emphasize that we think before we go on with further ideas and not to go astray we find it necessary to have 2-3 WORKING prototypes FIRST.
+**BUT** we also want to emphasize that we think - before we go on with further ideas - and not to go astray we find it necessary to have 2-3 **WORKING** prototypes **FIRST**.

 You can reach out:
 * directly via email to ideas@txplosion.com